-We take a leadership role when we believe our knowledge and expertise will benefit the community.
-We work closely with the nonprofit community as trainers and advisors, and convene discussion groups, roundtables, and forums in response to community needs.
+We take a leadership role when we believe it will benefit the community.
+We work closely with the nonprofit community as advisors, and attend andcconvene discussion groups, roundtables, and forums in response to community needs.

 18. We work well with others.

 We collaborate with other local and regional funders.
-We host conversations with them so they can better understand the needs in this region and help local nonprofits improve their chances of receiving their grants.
+We host workshops for them so they can better understand the needs in this region and help local nonprofits improve their chances of receiving their grants.

 19. We've got our priorities straight.

-While individual nonprofits focus on specific issues, the Foundation studies the community as a whole.
+While individual nonprofits focus on specific issues, the Foundation studies the communities we serve as a whole.
 With your input, we develop grantmaking and other programs that address the most pressing needs of our local people.

 20. We've got nonprofits' backs.

 An educated person makes better decisions about how and where to give.
 The Foundation staff works with each donor to help him or her learn more about the problems we face as a community and to generate solutions.
-We identify community needs and generate solutions.
-We introduce donors to organizations with similar dreams.
-We do the homework and the legwork so you can have the good feeling that comes with making a difference in your community.
+We offer a variety of workshops relevant to the needs of our donors and grantees.

 We are an attractive alternative to starting and managing a private foundation since you can avoid the complications and let us do the work.
 We handle all record keeping, reporting to the IRS, accounting, and investment management.
 You do the fun part of giving without the hassles.